IntensiveCoLearning/english/Connie_EICL1st.md

 * day 14

 cats have 9 of  lives they clearly wanted to spend one of them here in New York city.

+### 2024.7.3

+correct:

+cats reputedly have 9 lives and he clearly wanted to spend at least one of them here in New York City.

+reputedly:supposely

+9 lives 其实有连读，视频里没写

+* day 15

+the frantic seem to change every 11 second on average often leave the kids ??? unable to concentrate